openshift-cloud-functions/demos/knative-kubecon/README.md

 > This will depend on the exact messages which show up in the demo.

-So, what we've seen here is building a Knative Serving application using Knative Build but backed by the OpenShift build meachanism.
+So, what we've seen here is building a Knative Serving application using Knative Build but backed by the OpenShift build mechanism.
-We've shown how this Serving application can scale up and down from zero.
+We've shown how this Serving application can be respond to an HTTP request.
 Finally we've shown how this application can be wired to an external event source, in this case Kubernetes platform events.